From term paper to thesis, the Library Research Instruction Program helps connect student and faculty researchers with the information they need.

 EFL Student Instruction

-- Advanced undergraduates, graduate students or faculty may make an appointment to discuss a research topic, develop a search strategy or examine resources relevant to a paper or project.
+- Undergraduates, graduate students or faculty may make an appointment to discuss a research topic, develop a search strategy, or examine resources relevant to a paper or project.

 - Librarians offer an overview of and in-depth assistance with important resources for senior or master's theses, dissertations, papers and other types of research.